Alleima DAMAX

 Yes, its high corrosion resistance and durability make it perfect for outdoor applications.

-It is ideal for outdoor, culinary, tactical, and collector’s knives.
+It is ideal for outdoor, kitchen and collector’s knives.

 Clean, dry, and oil regularly, and sharpen with appropriate tools to maintain edge quality.